DataDog/documentation/content/guides/servicediscovery.md

 - Redis
 - Riak

-These are provided by the configuration templates in the [Datadog Agent `conf.d/auto_conf` directory](https://github.com/DataDog/dd-agent/blob/master/conf.d/auto_conf).
+These are provided by the configuration templates in the Datadog Agent `conf.d/auto_conf` directory.

 To add Service Discovery for your custom container images, you simply need to add a configuration template to the `conf.d/auto_conf` directory.

 ## Configuration templates

-The configuration templates in [the `conf.d/auto_conf` directory](https://github.com/DataDog/dd-agent/blob/master/conf.d/auto_conf) are nearly identical to the example YAML configuration files provided in [the Datadog `conf.d` directory](https://github.com/DataDog/dd-agent/tree/master/conf.d), but with one important field added.
+The configuration templates in conf.d/auto_conf` directory are nearly identical to the example YAML configuration files provided in [the Datadog `conf.d` directory](https://github.com/DataDog/dd-agent/tree/master/conf.d), but with one important field added.
 The `docker_images` field is required and identifies the container image(s) to which the configuration template should be applied.

 ### Template variables